matqr/matqr.github.io/README.md

 `og_image` variable needs to hold the URL for the image you wish to display in social media previews.

-## Contributing

-Feel free to contribute new features and theme improvements by sending a pull request.
-Style improvements and bug fixes are especially welcome.

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).